DawidMyslak/2048/README.md

 ## Play in your browser

-[Click here to play online](http://dawid.myslak.me/2048).
+**[Click here to play online](http://dawid.myslak.me/2048)**.
 Use keyboard arrows to slide tiles left, right, up or down.
 Your goal is to merge as many tiles as possible and eventually create a tile with 2048 value.

 ---

 ## Run game locally

-Clone this repository and open `2048` directory in your terminal.

 **Note**: Please make sure to use Node.js in version 17 or higher.

+Clone this repository, open its directory in your terminal and run this command:

 ```sh
 npm install && npm run dev